An Inheritance Is a Legacy, Not a Joint Asset

 But here’s the critical catch: This protection is not automatic.
 It must be actively maintained.

-The Act essentially says that if you treat your separate, excluded property like family property—by mixing it, or "commingling" it, with joint assets—the law will see it as family property.
+The Act essentially says that if you treat your separate property like family property—by mixing it in a joint account—the law will see it as family property.

-That single bank deposit, that mortgage payment, that joint investment—these acts demonstrate an intention to share the asset, and in doing so, you can legally erase its "excluded" status.
+That single bank deposit or mortgage payment demonstrates an intention to share the asset, and in doing so, you can legally erase its "excluded" status.

-If you have received an inheritance, or expect to, your first act of stewardship is not to invest it.
+If you have received an inheritance, your first act of stewardship is not to invest it.
 It is to protect it.

 This is not an act of mistrust against your spouse.
-It is an act of clarity and trust for the person who left you the legacy.
+It is an act of clarity and respect for the person who left you the legacy.
 You are honouring their specific intention.

-• Open a New, Separate Account: Before you deposit a single dollar, open a new bank account in your name only.
-This will be the "safe harbour" for the inheritance.
+Your first job isn't to do something; it's to not do the wrong thing.
+This "decision-free zone" is the perfect time to protect your inheritance3333.
+Before you deposit a single dollar, open a new bank account in your name only.
+This will be the "safe harbour" for the funds.

 "But We Want to Share It."